-Figure 19: Map showing study area of the proposed deep geological repository area (red polygon), areal extent of potential petroleum resources in the Collingwood and the Rouge River members (reddish brown colored area).
+Figure 19: Map showing the study area (red polygon), areal extent of potential petroleum resources in the Collingwood and the Rouge River members (reddish brown colored area).
 Green triangular symbols indicate well locations with log data used in this study.
 The blue colored area is in Canada and dashed broken line is the shoreline.